pairshaped/curlingio-docs/docs/club-management/support.md

 ### Body

-Describe the issue in as much detail as you can.
-The more detail you can provide the faster we can identify the issue.
+Describe the support issue or feature request in as much detail as you can.
+The more detail you can provide the faster we can identify and address it.

 ## If you do not have admin access yet

 You can alternatively reach out to us directly via email: support@curling.io

-Please note that direct email requests will take longer to respond to than requests sent via in-app support.
+Please note that direct email requests will take longer to respond to than requests sent via the app.